I had a complicated relationship with religion – and God – as a kid.

 That created more than a little conflict in my childhood.
 They fought constantly about religion.

-I vividly remember both of them trying to get us over to their side.
-My mom would bribe us to go to church with candy… but then again, if we stayed home, we got to sleep in and sometimes get on our dad’s good side for once.
+I vividly remember both of them trying to get us kids over to their side.
+My mom would bribe us to go to church with candy… but then again, if we stayed home with Dad, we got to sleep in and sometimes get on our dad’s good side for once.

 We typically went to church with Mom because she was our favorite – but sometimes, laziness or wanting to curry favor with Dad would win out.
 This went on all throughout my childhood into my HS years.
 Thankfully, neither seemed to hold a grudge when we sided with the other parent on a particular Sunday morning.